Send the link below via email or IMCopy

 Keynes explained that governments should intervene.

-The New Deal worked in spite of the most privileged classes (who were told to pay more taxes) refused.
+The New Deal worked in spite of the most privileged classes (who were told to pay more taxes) discontent.

 Roosevelt won again the elections of 1936 and continued with the New Deal policy.